yunqiqiliang/jupyter-mcp-server/README.md

   --extra-experimental-features nix-command
 ```

-To use this with Claude Desktop, add the following to your `claude_desktop_config.json` (read more on the [MCP documenation website](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server)).
+To use this with Claude Desktop, add the following to your `claude_desktop_config.json` (read more on the [MCP documentation website](https://modelcontextprotocol.io/quickstart/user#2-add-the-filesystem-mcp-server)).

 > [!IMPORTANT]
 >